Denise Breitburg

 Denise Breitburg is an American marine ecologist specializing in the effects of deoxygenation on marine systems and organisms such as oysters and jellyfish.
 Some of her expert areas include: Chesapeake Bay, hypoxia jellyfish, marine ecology, ocean acidification, and oysters.
-She is Scientist Emeritus, at the Smithsonian Environmental Research Center (SERC).
+She is Scientist Emeritus, at the Smithsonian Environmental Research Center (SERC) and currently working in the Marine and Estuarine Ecology laboratories.